Imran Khan: Personal life

-Khan had several relationships in his bachelorhood.
-He was known as a "playboy" who was active in London's nightlife, often visiting Tramp in St James's.
-One or two of his girlfriends were called "mysterious blondes" in British tabloids.
-During the 1980s and 1990s, Khan was regarded as one of the most eligible bachelors.

-His first girlfriend, Emma Sergeant, an artist and daughter of British investor Sir Patrick Sergeant, introduced him to socialites.
-The Times states Emma was the "one woman he truly loved before his first marriage."
-They met in 1982 and visited Pakistan.
-She accompanied him everywhere, including a hunting trip to Peshawar and a cricket tour to Australia.
-She painted Khan's portrait during their relationship at his request.
-Khan's Chelsea residence, near Sergeant's studio and Tramp, became central to his social life.
-After long separations, their relationship ended in 1986.
+Khan had several relationships during his bachelorhood.
+His first girlfriend, Emma Sergeant, an artist and daughter of British investor Sir Patrick Sergeant, began a relationship with him in 1982.
+They visited Pakistan together, including during a hunting trip to Peshawar and a cricket tour to Australia.
+Sergeant also painted his portrait during their relationship at his request.
+Khan's Chelsea residence, near Sergeant's studio and Tramp, became a focus of his social life during this period.
+The relationship ended in 1986 after periods of separation.

-Jonathan Orders introduced Khan to Susie Murray-Philipson, whom he later invited to Pakistan and had dinner with in 1982.
-Their relationship did not progress, as Philipson felt out of place and found cultural differences irreconcilable.
-He also briefly dated Susannah Constantine, whom he met through Lulu Blacker; their relationship lasted about a year.
-Julia Verdin and Doone Murray were among other women associated with Khan, with their relationships receiving media attention.

-Other women associated with Khan during this period include Zeenat Aman, Sarah Crawley, Marie Helvin, Stephanie Beacham, Caroline Kellett, Liza Campbell, Goldie Hawn, Sarah Giles, Anastasia Cooke, and Hannah Rothschild.
-These relationships did not last, as Khan required residency in Pakistan for a serious, long-term commitment.

-Ana-Luisa White, daughter of British industrialist Gordon White and later known as Sita, began her relationship with Khan in 1986, shortly after his breakup with Emma Sergeant.
-The relationship lasted two years, ending when Khan reportedly wrote that he could not love her as Emma would always be the love of his life.
-White became pregnant after a final encounter in 1991 and gave birth to a daughter, Tyrian Jade, in June 1992.
-She later claimed Khan was the father and kept a framed photograph of him.
-Tyrian became the subject of a legal dispute in 1997 when a California court ruled Khan her father after White filed a paternity suit.
-The ruling followed Khan's failure to respond to the suit or a blood test request.
-Khan denied paternity, saying he does not live in California or England and welcomes White to Pakistan to present his side in court.
-He offered to take a paternity test in Pakistan and said he would accept the decision of the Pakistani courts.
-After White's death in 2004, Jemima, Khan's wife and a friend of Sita, was named Tyrian's legal guardian in her will.
-Khan said Tyrian could join their family in London, leaving the decision to her due to her relationship with his and Jemima's sons.
+Ana-Luisa White, daughter of British industrialist Gordon White and later known as Sita, began a relationship with Khan in 1986, shortly after his relationship with Sergeant ended.
+The relationship lasted two years.
+White later became pregnant after an encounter in 1991 and gave birth to a daughter, Tyrian Jade, in June 1992.
+She subsequently claimed that Khan was the father.
+In 1997, a California court ruled that Khan was Tyrian's father after White filed a paternity suit.
+The ruling followed his failure to respond to the suit or a request for a blood test.
+Khan denied paternity and said he would take a paternity test in Pakistan and accept the decision of the Pakistani courts.
+After White's death in 2004, Jemima, Khan's wife and a friend of White, was named Tyrian's legal guardian in White's will.
+Khan said Tyrian could join their family in London, leaving the decision to Jemima because of her relationship with his and Jemima's sons.